StevePro7/SimpsonsTest/README.md

 Tuesday, 27th March 2017

 ###### INTRO
-The Simpsons is a hit TV show that has become a worldwide cultural phenomenon.
+The Simpsons is a hit TV show that has become a worldwide phenomenon.
 <br />
-Therefore, it only seems natural to build a Simpsons Trivia game for the SMS!
+Therefore, it seems only natural to build a Simpsons Trivia game for the SMS!

 ###### INSTRUCTIONS
 Simple: move joystick Up and Down to select a multi-choice answer: A, B, C, D.